Nuna car seats are considered some of the safest car seat choices on the market.

 Nuna says the steel load leg lessens forward rotation in event of a crash by up to 90 percent.
 In addition to the load leg, the PIPA base utilizes rigid (metal) LATCH connectors, which Nuna says are 50 percent stronger than a typical flexible (belt) LATCH connector.

-The three Nuna PIPA Lite car seats—PIPA Lite, PIPA Lite R and PIPA Lite LX—use different materials than the original PIPA but offer no differences in safety.
+The four Nuna PIPA Lite car seats—PIPA Lite, PIPA Lite R, PIPA Lite LX and PIPA Lite RX—use different materials than the original PIPA but offer no differences in safety.

 The PIPA is made with EPS foam, which is seen in most car seats and is not flexible.
 The PIPA Lite models use a new type of proprietary, lightweight foam called Aeroflex.

 Aeroflex is a flexible EPP foam which compresses in a way that absorbs and disperses energy away from your little one.
 While most car seats consist of an inflexible EPS foam within a thick plastic shell, the thin plastic walls of the PIPA Lite car seats have been fused with foam to create a one-of-a-kind seat that's light but strong.

 The Nuna RAVA convertible car seat is designed to keep your child safer—and more comfortable—for longer.

 The RAVA exceeds American safety standards with its all-steel frame, energy-absorbing foam, side-impact protection pods and a reinforced belt path.

 With the RAVA, your child can sit in the safest rear-facing position for a longer period of time, compared with other convertible car seats.
 The rear-facing weight limit for the RAVA is 50 pounds, and the pop-out footrest adds two inches of leg room for improved comfort.